DOLL PARTS

 In this 2D platformer, play as a lamb on the search for their girl, who was snatched in the night by Black Annis.
 Through two intense levels of gameplay, successfully navigate through dark woods and a deadly cave while evading enemy bats and the iron claws of Annis in order to safely return home!

 This game was created in Unity as a final for my Coding I course at Pratt Institute.
 As this was a solo project, I was in charge of all aspects of the game design process, including programming, sound design, narrative design, and asset design.
-All of the 2D art in the game is my own, illustrated in Procreate.
+All of the 2D art in the game is my own, illustrated in Procreate and Photoshop.

 Another day, another dollar.